 Substitutions and Variations

-- Cilantro-free option - Use flat-leaf parsley or a mix of parsley and fresh oregano for a different twist.
+- Cilantro-free option - Use flat-leaf parsley, or a mix of parsley and fresh oregano, for a different herb profile.

 Chef's Tip: how to get perfect grill marks?
 Use the 10:00 and 2:00 trick.
 When you lay the meat on the grill, point one end towards 10:00 on the clock.
 When first set of grill marks are set, move that point to 2:00.
 When grill marks are set, flip the steak and finish grilling.